apburton84/apburton84.github.io/_posts/2025-05-01-build-dosexe.md

 title: Let's build a DOS .EXE like it's 1992
 ---

-# Let's build a DOS .EXE like it's 1992

 ## Introduction

 In this post, we will build a simple DOS .EXE file from scratch.
 We will use the NASM assembler and the OpenWatcom C compiler to create a simple program that prints "Hello, World!" to the console.

-We have tried to recreate an environment that is similar to what a developer would have used in 1992.
+This post is part of series where by I am trying to recreate the environment that I used in 1990s - stay tuned for more posts on this topic.

 ## Prerequisites